 We hear about Covid-19's victorious run through the world, in so many countries, while the newscasts focus on a few selected countries.
-So, here's an update from Ultima Thule.
+So, here is an update from Ultima Thule.
 It all started, it seems, with people returning from skiing in northern Italy and Tyrol.
 By now there are around 700 infected persons, with hundreds added each day.
 The first death occurred today.
 This does not seem like a lot, but remember we are a very small country.
 So small, in fact, that the number of infections per capita puts us right up there at the top, after South Korea and Austria (or is it Italy?).

 One likely explanation is that the health authorities early on detected the virus, and began testing a large number of people (in comparison, most other countries were not aware of the virus until it had pretty much established itself, that is, too late).

-For me personally it's so far not so bad.
+For me personally it is so far not so bad.
 I live alone, and I work from home.
 So, the only time I have to go out is to go the market for provisions (an adventure in itself these days).
 My meetings increasingly tend to be done via email, phone, and skype.
 I should have travelled to Vilnius next week for a workshop, which has been postponed.
-I will miss an annual ptarmigan (look it up!!!) dinner in Oslo next week (because of traveling using public transport).
-Specifically, for those among you living in Bulgaria and in the broader region, I'm wondering how long we should continue advertising music events on Musica Mondo (already a record number of events are being cancelled - three more as I have been writing this text)?
+I will miss an annual ptarmigan dinner in Oslo next week (because of traveling using public transport).
+Specifically, for those among you living in Bulgaria and in the broader region, I'm wondering how long we should continue advertising music events on Musica Mondo (already a record number of events are being cancelled – three more as I have been writing this text)?

 Finally, two interesting observations: First, these draconian measures are not handed down from above.
 While the government determined it, in effect we are all behind it, we are all in on it.
 We all understand and accept that this is necessary in order to stop the progress of Covid-19.
 By the same token, probably all of us will follow these measures, do our bit.
 This is the result of living in a country governed by the kind of social contract that underlies much of the values and rules we live by, and how we relate to each other, in effect, who we are.